Where Are Shares Traded?independent2020-10-26T22:57:49+00:00

 Where Are Shares Traded?

 Shares are predominantly traded through stock exchanges around the world, and there are a number of different major exchanges on which you may find yourself trading.
 Shares are also traded on alternative share markets and indices to a lesser extent, allowing investors access to less mainstream corporate securities.
-Now its time to turn the attention to how these stock exchanges function, and just why they are so valuable to the international investing community.
+Now its time to turn the attention to how these stock exchanges function, and just why they are so valuable to the international investing community and the whole financial system.

-Stock Exchanges - What They Are, and How They Work
+Stock Exchanges – What They Are, How They Work

 Fundamentally, share trading has been made possible as a truly international and staple form of investing as a result of stock exchanges.
 While the concept of a stock exchange might seem reasonably straightforward, the exchanges actually provide a vital service in connecting both buyers and sellers of shares, in addition to laying the groundwork for facilitating these essential transactions.